mritunjaysharma394/autoCustomVision/README.md

 ### Step 3:

-Copy the below workflow file:
+Upload the image dataset and Test File in the Repository.
+Afte pushing the changes, Copy the below workflow file and push it:

 ```yaml
 name: Auto Custom Vision Classifier